markchalloner/emailaliasesproppage/Readme.md

 Warning!
 --------

-__This code was knocked up in a weekend and has only been tested on a 2003 SBS and 2008 R2 server.
+__This code was knocked up in a weekend and has only been tested on 2003 SBS and 2008 R2 servers.
 I cannot be held responsible for any damage you do to your servers/AD by installing it!__

 Installation
 ------------

-###To install on Windows SBS 2003:
+###To install on Windows SBS 2003 (or 32bit OS versions):

-* Download the emailaliasesproppage.dll from bin into your system32 folder
+* Download the emailaliasesproppage.dll from bin\x86 into your system32 folder
-* Register the dll with: __regsrv32 emailaliasesproppage__
 * Continue to All section

-###To install on Windows 2008 R2:
+###To install on Windows 2008 R2 (or 64bit OS versions):

-* Download the emailaliasesproppage.dll from bin into your SysWoW64 folder
+* Download the emailaliasesproppage.dll from bin\x86_64 into your system32 folder
-* Register the dll with: __%systemroot%\SysWoW64\regsvr32.exe emailaliasesproppage__
 * Continue to All section

 ###All

+* Register the dll with: __regsrv32 emailaliasesproppage__
 * Add an admin property page to user-Display CN:
   * Download and run ADSI Edit
   * Connect to your AD